 The Obi Room

 If you would like to celebrate a special event or host an intimate corporate function, our semi-private dining room can accommodate up to 18 guests.
-Dine at the 5.5m solid wood table crafted from a single piece of suar hardwood and enjoy earthen walls decorated with spectacular vintage Japanese obi kimono prints.
+Dine at the 5.5m solid wood table crafted from two pieces of suar hardwood and enjoy earthen walls decorated with spectacular vintage Japanese obi kimono prints.
 The Obi Room is framed by bubble glass which creates the impression of privacy and seclusion without being completely separated from the main dining room.

 Sake Appreciation Package